vault27/Foundation/crypto.md

 Device types:

-- Smart cards - have ROM, RAM, CPU, EEPROM, that is why they are smart - they can run programs in contrast with cards with magnetic stripe which can only store data - bank cards - turned on by terminal
+- Smart cards - have ROM, RAM, CPU, EEPROM, that is why they are smart - they can run programs in contrast with cards with magnetic stripe which can only store data - bank cards - Turned on by terminal
 - Secure elements - sim cards
 - Hardware security modules
 - Trusted platform module